CN-UPB/DeepCoMP/README.md

 ### Todos

-* Update obs for CoMP: BS drs shouldn't be normalized by total dr requested by a UE, but instead by the remaining dr (minus the already served dr from other BS)!
-    * Probalby requires caching of conn dr as described below?
-Not necessarily
-    * The agent should learn to disconnect manually to save dr.
 * Multiple UEs:
     * Multi-agent: Separate agents for each UE.
 I should look into ray/rllib: https://docs.ray.io/en/latest/rllib-env.html#multi-agent-and-hierarchical
     * Collaborative learning: Share experience or gradients to train agents together.
 Use same NN.
 Later separate NNs?
 Federated learing.